Maschen Marshalling Yard: Layout and duties

 In order to achieve the aspiration for a capacity of 11,000 goods wagons per day, Maschen was equipped from the beginning with the most modern shunting technology available in the 1970s.
 The composition of incoming goods trains was transmitted to Maschen before they arrived, so that the hitherto usual practice of handing over the trains in the reception sidings could be done away with.
 Using the data, train-splitting lists were created, these formed the working basis for the sequence control unit (Ablaufsteuerrechner or ASR).
 The ASR controls the shunters on the hump yards by radio, giving them the shunting speeds, setting the points for the rolling goods wagons and regulating their speed with retarders, 26 bar-type (Balkengleisbremsen) and 112 rubber retarders being available.
 112 wagon transporters (Beidrückanlagen) move the loose wagons onwards within the sidings.

 Maschen Marshalling Yard is responsible for the formation of both regional, national and also international goods trains.
 Importantly, it also acts as a hub for the transportation of export goods to, and imported goods from, the ports of Hamburg and Bremerhaven, as well as traffic to and from Scandinavia.
-Currently shunting operations are carried out by DB Schenker Rail, Cargo Zentrum Hamburg.
+Currently shunting operations are carried out by DB Cargo, Cargo Zentrum Hamburg.

 From 1977 to 2007 around 1.18 million trains with a total of 35.5 million wagons were assembled and dispatched from Maschen Marshalling Yard.
 In the 1980s 75 trains per day were formed in the north-south system and 125 in the south-north system.
 The highest number of wagons dispatched was 8,400 on 11 December 1985.
 At the beginning of the 1990s the figure was about 8,000; in 2009 it was 4,000 goods wagons.
 So Maschen has so far not reached the upper planning limit of 11,000 goods wagons per day; one of the reasons is that in the last 40 years there has been a considerable increase in the length of freight wagons.